knmoses/DSC680-Waste-and-Pollution/README.md

 Presentation: "Waste and pollution.pptx"

+Q & A: "Project One QA.pdf"

+Paper: "

 ## Results
 1. The amount of waste in millions is shown as rapidly increasing as the years go on.
 In 2017, 26.8 million tons of plastic were sent to landfills.